 - We have established occupational health, safety and wellbeing plans for all countries in our network and we have established Health and Safety Committees in Australia, New Zealand, India, London, Manila and Fiji. - We continue to provide education and employment opportunities for under-represented and disadvantaged communities.
-For example, at the end of September 2010, we had provided 215 traineeships to young Indigenous Australians against a target of 180; and in partnership with Khmer Association for Vocational Training and Vocation (KAVTV) in Cambodia, we have provided training scholarships to 50 disabled Cambodians to assist in vocational skills training. - We have increased the proportion of women in management from 36.8% to 38.4% and have announced a number of measures to address some of the challenges that women face in returning to work such as affordability and access to childcare.
-Find out more. - We continue to encourage our employees to pursue development opportunities through such things as volunteering and mentoring. - 37 executives and senior managers across our business participated in the Willing & Able mentoring program. - We expanded our volunteer program giving all employees globally one day of paid leave for volunteering per annum.
-Throughout the 2009/10 reporting year, ANZ staff contributed 90,651 volunteer hours to a wide range of initiatives, projects and not-for-profit organisations. - We established a partnership with Australian Volunteers International (AVI) to provide skilled volunteering opportunities for our employees in Asia Pacific.
+For example in 2011, we provided an additional 111 traineeships to young Indigenous Australians - against a target of 100 and recruited an additional 16 refugees via Given the Chance Refugee Employment program to a total of 51 since 2007. - We continue to encourage our employees to pursue development opportunities through volunteering and mentoring. - ANZ executives and senior managers across our business participate annually in the Willing & Able mentoring program.

+- We maintain a 'buddy' system for new employees with a disability which helps guide them through the transition to a big organisation and help answer basic questions. - We expanded our volunteer program giving all employees globally one day of paid leave for volunteering per annum.
+Throughout the 2010/11 reporting year, ANZ staff contributed 91,410 volunteer hours to a wide range of initiatives, projects and not-for-profit organisations. - We introduced our Super Regional Volunteers programs which provides three month volunteer secondments in three developing countries to help build domestic NGO capacity.
+Working with Australian Volunteers International, three employees have undertaken assignments in Fiji, the Solomon Islands and Indonesia in 2012.